steppat/named_parameter/README.md

 # Named Parameter `v0.0.1`

 ## Description
-That you ever dream with named parameter in Ruby?
-Well, you doesn't have to pray to Ruby's 2.0 have this, just install this gem and have fun!
+Have you ever dreamed about named parameter with Ruby?
+Well, you don't have to wait for Ruby 2.0, just install this gem and have fun!

 ## How it works
-Just extend the module NamedParameter in your class/module and use the method 'named' before define your method, when you call it, use a hash that's key is the parameter name.
-See this example:
+All you need is to extend the module NamedParameter in your class/module and apply the method 'named' before you define your method.
+When you call your method, pass a hash as argument.
+The hash keys represents the named parameters.
+Checkout this example:

     class People
       extend NamedParameter